Arjdroid/the-droid-blog/content/post/raspberry-pi-nas/index.md

 If it prompts you for anything, just say 'Yes'

-Now you should edit `smb.conf`, the file that contains the samaba server configuration;
+Now you should edit `smb.conf`, the file that contains the samba server configuration;

 ```bash
 sudo nano /etc/samba/smb.conf